- Who we are

 Design Council was established by Winston Churchill’s wartime government in December 1944 to support Britain’s economic recovery.
 The Council of Industrial Design had the founding purpose of promoting ‘by all practicable means the improvement of design in the products of British industry’.

-Nearly 75 years later and our purpose and activities have evolved to meet the economic and social needs of the day.
+Now 75 years later, our purpose and activities have evolved to meet the economic and social needs of the day.
 However, from our early focus on elevating the UK’s industrial design standards in post-war Britain to our current work tackling complex socio-economic challenges, we've always championed design and its ability to make life better for everyone.
 In 2011, Design Council was merged with the Commission for Architecture and the Built Environment (CABE).
 This extended our remit to include design in the built environment, and its ability to help shape healthier, more inclusive places.

 We aim to inspire new ways of thinking drawing on design tools and techniques, encourage public debate and inform government policy.
 We build on the successes of our past to improve life today and help meet the challenges of tomorrow.